Mani20171311/Bhojan-for-All-master/README.md

   - step 3: Open the folder the in Andriod studios
   - step 4: USe the Build Function
   - step 5: Run the code
-  - step 6: Finally , you can see the output on your mobile
+  - step 6: Finally, you can see the output on your mobile
 ```

 # What's next ?